spacetelescope/drizzlepac/doc/source/mast_data_products/object_classes/imageobject.rst

 imageObject Classes
 ***********************
-This class and related sub-classes manage all the instrument-specific images for processing by `~drizzlepac.astrodrizzle`.
+This class and related sub-classes manage all the instrument-specific images for processing by `~drizzlepac.astrodrizzle.AstroDrizzle`.

-.. inheritance-diagram:: drizzlepac.imageObject drizzlepac.acsData drizzlepac.wfc3Data drizzlepac.wfpc2Data drizzlepac.nicmosData drizzlepac.stisData
-   :parts: 2

 .. toctree::
    :maxdepth: 3